 If you want to track additional items daily, all you have to do is add a new column to the “Charting” sheet so that it gets copied with everything else on a daily basis.

 The last interesting sheet, but necessary.
-Some time in 2018 Google Finance no longer returns the price of ES3.SI when it still does for the other stock tickers.
+Some time in 2018 Google Finance no longer returns the price of some tickers, usually Singapore listed stocks – and that includes the STI ETF – when it still does for the other stock tickers.

 Therefore, updating the STI ETF price is not as easy as the other stock tickers, so I created a workaround.